Mahmood Khan Durrani: Account of Deed

-His outstanding example of deliberate cold-blooded bravery is most fully deserving of the highest award."

 Captain Durrani was presented with his George Cross by Field Marshal Lord Wavell in 1946 at a special investiture ceremony held at the Red Fort, Delhi.

 After his repatriation, Durrani resumed his military career and on partition of India in 1947, he opted for Pakistan.
 He continued to serve in the Pakistan Army, retiring in 1971 as a lieutenant colonel.

 A poet and noted writer, he died on 20 August 1995, aged 81 years old.
 His autobiography, The Sixth Column, was published in the UK in 1955.

 The only George Cross recipient to have survived Japanese captivity, Durrani was one of the first George Cross Committee members of the Victoria Cross and George Cross Association.
 His George Cross is on display in the Imperial War Museum's Victoria & George Cross Gallery.